intel/xFasterTransformer/README.md

 |   Opt    | &#10004;  | &#10004; |   &#10004;   | &#10004; | &#10004; | &#10004; | &#10004;  | &#10004;  |

 ## Documents
-xFasterTransformer Documents provides the following resources:
+xFasterTransformer Documents and [Wiki](https://github.com/intel/xFasterTransformer/wiki) provides the following resources:
 - An introduction to xFasterTransformer.
 - Comprehensive API references for both high-level and low-level interfaces in C++ and PyTorch.
 - Practical API usage examples for xFasterTransformer in both C++ and PyTorch.